 Django comes with a development server that helps run Django projects in localhost.
 However, to make your web application available worldwide you will need a host machine.
 Amazon Web Services (AWS) provides EC2 (Elastic Compute Cloud) which is the most popular choice to host Django web applications.
 This tutorial offers a step-by-step guide to deploy django app on aws.
 The method described here will work on other cloud platforms as well.

-Step 1: Creating an AWS account and an EC2 instance
+Step 1: AWS account and EC2 instance Setup

 Visit AWS Console to create you account and log in.
 Now, follow simple steps to create an EC2 instance with Ubuntu 22.04 or other preferred OS.